 Personal Counseling helps students cope with emotional and/or behavioral issues that may pose an obstacle to optimum academic success.
 We offer weekly, therapeutic support in different modalities (individual, couples, and group sessions) to students with culturally and ethnically diverse backgrounds, who may be experiencing some of the following concerns:

 Registered Marriage and Family Therapist Associates and Professional Clinical Counselor Associates provide confidential counseling in a safe environment under the supervision of a licensed clinician.
 Services may be requested through Student Health Services (SC-124) or by calling (408) 270-6480.

 Crisis support and resources are available to students who are experiencing severe distress and require immediate support and intervention.
-Crisis support services are available on a walk-in basis at the Student Health Center Monday-Thursday from 9:00 a.m. to 5:00 p.m.
-Students who are not in need of immediate support and can wait 2-3 days to be seen are encouraged to make an appointment through Health Services.
+Crisis support services are available through Student Health Services on Mondays-Thursdays.
+Students who are not in need of immediate support and can wait 2-3 days to be contacted are encouraged to make an appointment through Health Services.

-The case manager may work with students in any, or all, of the following ways:
+The Care Manager may work with students in any, or all, of the following ways: